 The assumption that banks with ongoing relationships have no access to the equity market is obviously crucial for our results.
-With perfect, frictionless access to the equity market in the interim period, there would be no credit rationing among second period borrowers, except in the rare event that their bank fails (and it is not recapitalized by its shareholders).
-Banks in such a context would most likely hold no buffers, at least under the high capital requirements of Basel I or Basel II.
+With perfect, frictionless access to the equity market in the second lending period, there would be no credit rationing among second period borrowers, except in the rare event of bank failure (i.e., in which losses are so large that shareholders decide not to recapitalize the bank).
+Banks in such a context would most likely hold no buffers.
 Given the ample evidence on capital market imperfections, the key question is whether the specificities of our approach-that ties these imperfections to the informational asymmetries associated with relationship lending-drive the results.

 A more general way of capturing capital market imperfections would be to assume that access can occur with some (exogenous) probability v < 1.
 Changes in v could then be used to evaluate the marginal effects of the friction on capital buffers and credit rationing.
-One could also explore situations in which v is contingent on the state s' of the economy at the interim date.
+One could also explore situations in which the access to the equity market in the second lending period occurs with some probability $v{s'}$ contingent on the state s' of the economy in that period.
 This extension would probably reinforce our conclusions about the procyclical effects of risk-based capital requirements such as those of Basel II.
-If with some probability banks can access the equity market in the interim period, they would have lower incentives to keep capital buffers, so depending on parameter values the incidence of credit rationing could be higher.41
+If with some probability banks can access the equity market, they would have lower incentives to keep capital buffers, so depending on parameter values the incidence of credit rationing could be higher.41 Of course, the procyclicality of bank credit supply would be even stronger if in a situation with $v_l > v_h$, banks in good times worked under the (wrong) assumption that the access to equity markets occurs with probability v_l in all states.